tovincent/what-could-go-wrong-llm/README.md

+# 1. Game Objective Re-definition
+New Objective: To explore the potential challenges and ethical dilemmas faced by online communities, ranging from moderation and governance to privacy and misinformation.

+# 2. Content Adjustment
+Prompt Cards (Black Cards): These should now focus on scenarios that are common or possible within online communities.
+Examples include dilemmas around content moderation, dealing with trolls, handling sensitive information, and addressing misinformation.
+Response Cards (White Cards): Adjust these cards to include responses or actions that can be taken in online community contexts.
+These could range from implementing new moderation policies to creating educational campaigns about digital literacy.

+# 3. Sources for Scenarios
+Look into common issues faced by large online platforms and forums.
+Use case studies from platforms like Reddit, Twitter, and Facebook to generate realistic scenarios.
+Research papers and articles focusing on online community management, digital ethics, and social media challenges can offer insights and scenarios that can be turned into game prompts.

+# 4. Ethical Frameworks
+Incorporate ethical frameworks that are relevant to digital communities, such as the Santa Clara Principles on Transparency and Accountability in Content Moderation or the Digital Justice Principles.
+You can still utilize the AI4People framework for its broad ethical considerations which are also applicable to online communities.

+# 5. Game Setup Instructions Adaptation
+The game's digital setup could remain largely the same, using platforms like PlayingCards.io for online play.
+Customization options should be expanded to allow players to create and share their own prompt and response cards, reflecting the dynamic and evolving nature of online communities.

+# 6. Gameplay Instructions Modification
+Discussion Points: After choosing a response card, the discussion could focus on the feasibility, potential impact, and ethical considerations of the chosen action within an online community context.
+Scoring System: Points could also be awarded for suggesting innovative solutions to the scenarios, encouraging players to think creatively.

+# 7. Educational Component
+Include an educational component or a guide within the game that provides information about managing online communities, ethical guidelines, and conflict resolution strategies.
+This can be beneficial for players who are actively involved in managing online communities.

+# 8. Customization and Expansion
+Encourage players to contribute their own experiences and scenarios they've encountered in online communities as new prompts for the game.
+This keeps the game relevant and continuously evolving.

+# 9. Promotion and Collaboration
+Collaborate with online community platforms for beta testing and feedback.
+This not only helps in refining the game but also in promoting awareness about ethical online community management.

+# INITIAL VERSION:

 # What Could Go Wrong - LLM Edition

 This repository hosts the files used for the What Could Go Wrong? digital card game.
 Nikolas Martelaro and Wendy Ju developed and presented the game at a Workshop at AutoUI 2020.
 The game was then modified by Nik and his team at CMU to be more generalized for AI-based systems.